How clinical trials get approval

 During the trial

 The researchers are not allowed to change the protocol without telling the ethics committee.
-They must also tell the committee if there are any serious unexpected side effects.
+They must also tell the committee if patients have any serious unexpected side effects.

 The committee can stop the trial at any time if they have any concerns about the welfare of the people taking part.